jlgrall/esEngine/doc/gettingadvanced.md

 - better minification.
 Variable names are minified to 1 character only.
 - allows to do introspection and manage things dynamically without knowing their names.

-entity.JS gives you the choice in most places, but requires the use of direct references in critical functions like when you are in loops.
+esEngine gives you the choice in most places, but requires the use of direct references in critical functions like when you are in loops.

 It is usually better to use strings during initialization, definitions or rarely executed code, and keep direct references for performance intensive code.